system76/tech-docs/src/models/darp8/repairs.md

 The Darter Pro 8 has a single fan and heatsink to cool the CPU.
 The fan and heatsink are a single part (they should not be replaced separately from one another.)

 If the fan becomes noisy and cleaning it out doesn't fix the issue, you may need a new fan.
-Contact Support to start a warranty claim or parts purchase.
+Contact support to start a warranty claim or parts purchase.

 Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU and the heatsink.
 Thermal paste helps facilitate effective heat transfer between the CPU and the cooling equipment.
-These instructions can also be used in the unlikely event your heatsink needs replacing.
+These instructions can also be used in the unlikely event your heatsink needs to be replaced.

 **Tools required:** Cross-head (Phillips) screwdriver, thermal paste
 **Time estimate:** 20 minutes